-Proposed activities may include future project development and feasibility studies; engineering and design; permitting; on-the-ground fish passage restoration; pre- and post-removal implementation monitoring; community engagement, including in tribal, indigenous and underserved communities; building the capacity of new and existing restoration partners to manage multi-faceted project design and construction; and education and outreach.
+Proposed activities may include future project development and feasibility studies, engineering and design, permitting, on-the-ground fish passage restoration, pre- and post-removal implementation monitoring, community engagement, and outreach and education.
+This funding opportunity will also support building tribal capacity to participate in developing current and future fish passage projects.
 Applicants may apply for funding to support one or more of these activities.
 Priority will be given to activities with the highest certainty to occur within a 2-3 year award period.
-Proposals may include multiple locations throughout a watershed or other geographic area and should demonstrate how multiple locations collectively contribute to priorities within the watershed or geographic area.
+Proposals may include multiple locations and should demonstrate how multiple locations collectively contribute to priorities within a watershed or geographic area.
 Proposals that focus on the removal of barriers will score higher than proposals that install structures that require operations and maintenance.